Battle of Selma

-The Battle of Selma, Alabama (April 2, 1865), formed part of the Union campaign through Alabama and Georgia, known as Wilson's Raid, in the final full month of the American Civil War.
+The Battle of Selma was fought on April 2, 1865 in Dallas County, Alabama during the American Civil War.
+It was part of the Union campaign through Alabama and Georgia, known as Wilson's Raid, in the final full month of the Civil War.

-Union Army forces under Major General James H. Wilson, totaling 13,500, invaded southern Alabama, opposed by Confederates under Lieutenant General Nathan Bedford Forrest, who a force of only 2,000, with mainly boys and old men.
-After Forrest was defeated at the Battle of Ebenezer Church, he retreated into the city of Selma, whose fortifications were badly undermanned.
-Wilson's columns broke through at several points, forcing the Confederates to surrender the city.
-Wilson took many prisoners, although Forrest and Lt.
-Gen. Richard Taylor escaped.
-The arsenal and naval factories were destroyed by Union troops.
-The double defeat of the supposedly invincible Forrest signaled that the Union could move anywhere in the dwindling Confederacy.
+Brevet Major-General James H. Wilson, commanding three divisions of Union cavalry, about 13,500 men, led his men south from Gravelly Springs, Alabama, on March 22, 1865.
+Opposed by Confederate Lieutenant-General Nathan B. Forrest, Wilson skillfully continued his march and eventually defeated him in a running battle at Ebenezer Church, on April 1.
+Continuing towards Selma, Wilson split his command into three columns.
+Although Selma was well-defended, the Union columns broke through the defenses at separate points forcing the Confederates to surrender the city, although many of the officers and men, including Forrest and Lieutenant-General Richard Taylor, escaped.

+Selma demonstrated that even Forrest, whom some had considered invincible, could not stop the unrelenting Union movements deep into the Southern Heartland.

-Background to battle
+Background

-On March 30, 1865, General Wilson detached Brig.
-Gen. John T. Croxton's brigade to destroy all Confederate property at Tuscaloosa, Alabama.
+On March 30, 1865, General Wilson detached Brigadier-General John T. Croxton's brigade to destroy all Confederate property at Tuscaloosa, Alabama.
 After capturing a Confederate courier who carried dispatches from Forrest describing the strength and disposition of his scattered forces, Wilson sent a brigade to destroy the bridge across the Cahaba River at Centreville.
 This effectively cut off Forrest from reinforcement.
 It also began a running fight that did not end until after the fall of Selma.
 Forrest had scattered his command through Mississippi, Alabama, and Tennessee, to refit his command following the Middle Tennessee Campaign, and Forrest spent several days in late March struggling to consolidate his force before Wilson's cavalry could advance south.

 On the afternoon of April 1, following skirmishing in the morning, Wilson's advance guard ran into Forrest's line of battle at Ebenezer Church, where the Randolph Road intersected the main Selma road.
 Forrest had hoped to bring his entire force to bear on Wilson.
 However, because of delays caused by flooding, plus earlier contacts with the enemy, Forrest could only muster less than 2,000 men, many of whom were not veterans but poorly trained militia consisting of old men and young boys.

 The outnumbered Confederates fought for over an hour, as Wilson deployed more Union cavalry and artillery on the field.
 Forrest himself was wounded by a saber-wielding Union captain, whom he killed with his revolver.
 Finally, a Union cavalry charge broke the Confederate militia, causing Forrest to be flanked on his right.
 He was forced to retreat under severe pressure.
 The battle failed to significantly delay or damage Wilson's force.